Akshada77/Stellar-Classification/README.md

 # Stellar Classification Using Machine Learning

-This project involves building and evaluating machine learning classifiers to categorize celestial objects—specifically stars, galaxies, and quasars—using a provided dataset.
+This project involves building and evaluating machine learning classifiers to categorize celestial objects — specifically stars, galaxies, and quasars using a provided dataset.
 The models implemented in this project include K-Nearest Neighbors (KNN), Linear Regression, and Decision Tree.
 After a thorough comparison, the Decision Tree model emerged as the most effective classifier for this task.

 ## Project Overview